 - CFD trading.
 A contract for difference (CFD) is an agreement between a buyer and seller that requires the buyer to pay the seller the difference between the current value of an asset and its value at contract time.
-Perhaps the most significant difference between CFD trading and spread betting (aside from spread betting’s aforementioned tax benefits) is that spread betting is only available in the UK and Ireland, while CFD trading is available around the world.
+Perhaps the most significant difference between CFD trading and spread betting (aside from spread betting’s aforementioned tax benefits) is that spread betting is predominantly available in the UK and Ireland, but is now starting to also come up in countries like Sweden, while CFD trading is available around the world.

 So I don’t technically ‘own’ the assets I’m trading on a spread betting platform?

 Correct.
-When spread betting, you’re betting on the price of an asset going up or down, without actually owning the asset.
+When spread betting commodities, you’re betting on the price of an asset going up or down, without actually owning the commodity asset.
 This means you don’t have to deal with the hassle, worry and expense of keeping your assets safe.
 It also means you can trade faster and take advantage of market fluctuations to carve out gains.

 What should I look for in a spread betting service?

-- Variety of payment methods – Make sure you select a spread betting platform that allows you to deposit and withdraw funds in a way that fits your needs.
-In addition to typical methods, such as bank transfers, some platforms will now even accept deposits in cryptocurrency.
+- Variety of payment methods – Make sure you select a spread betting broker that allows you to deposit and withdraw funds in a way that fits your needs.
+In addition to typical methods, such as bank transfers, some platforms offering spread betting commodities will now even accept deposits in cryptocurrency.

 - Good reputation – User reviews, media coverage and awards can all be good gauges of a spread betting broker’s reputation.
 Do your research to find a broker that ticks all the boxes.

-- Design and ease of use – Don’t overlook design and ease of use when picking a spread betting platform.
+- Design and ease of use – Don’t overlook design and ease of use when picking a commodity spread betting broker.
 Speed of navigation can be a decisive factor when you need to act quickly, and a badly designed platform can make the whole process unnecessarily complicated.

 - Variety of commodities – There are many different commodities out there.
 Make sure the spread betting platform you select offers a comprehensive variety of commodities.